-The Bank has implemented its internal control processes which are designed and effected by its Board of Directors, senior management and all levels of personnel to provide reasonable assurance on the achievement of objectives through efficient and effective operations; reliable, complete and timely financial and management information; and compliance with applicable laws, regulations, supervisory requirements and the Bank’s policies and procedures.
+The Bank has implemented its internal control processes which are designed and effected by its Board of Directors, senior management, and all levels of personnel to provide reasonable assurance on the achievement of objectives through efficient and effective operations, reliable, complete, and timely financial and management information; and compliance with applicable laws, regulations, supervisory requirements, and the Bank’s policies and procedures.

-The control environment of the Bank consists of: (a) the Board which ensures that the Bank is properly and effectively managed and supervised; (b) Management that actively manages and operates the Bank in a sound and prudent manner; (c) the organizational and procedural controls supported by effective management information and risk management support systems; and (d) an independent audit mechanism to monitor the accuracy and effectiveness of the Bank’s governance, operations and information systems, including the reliability and integrity of financial and operational information, the effectiveness and efficiency of operations, the safeguarding of assets, and compliance with laws, rules, regulations and contracts.
+The control environment of the Bank consists of: (a) the Board which ensures that the Bank is properly and effectively managed and supervised; (b) Management that actively manages and operates the Bank in a sound and prudent manner; (c) the organizational and procedural controls supported by effective management information and risk management support systems; and (d) an independent audit mechanism to monitor the accuracy and effectiveness of the Bank’s governance, operations and information systems, including the reliability and integrity of financial and operational information, the effectiveness and efficiency of operations, the safeguarding of assets and compliance with laws, rules and regulations and contracts.

 Employees of the Bank are encouraged to perform the duty of disclosing to their immediate superior the existing or potential violations and wrongdoings that they are or may become aware of.
-The Bank’s Policy on Timely Reporting of Concerns and Incidents, otherwise known as the Whistle-Blowing Policy, serves as a guide for all employees for reporting matters that breach integrity and the Bank’s Code of Conduct.
+The Bank’s Policy on Timely Reporting of Concerns and incidents, otherwise known as the Whistleblowing Policy, serves as a guide for all employees for reporting matters that breach integrity and the Bank’s Code of Conduct.

 Code of Ethics and Policy on Conflict of Interest

-The Bank’s Code of Conduct for Employees exists to develop or pattern behavior in accordance to the Bank’s standards, to instill professional conduct, and to enforce discipline and order.
+The Bank’s Code of Conduct for Employees exists to develop or pattern behavior in accordance with the Bank’s standards, to instill professional conduct, and to enforce discipline and order.
 The Code is implemented by the Human Resources and Management Group.
 Copies of the Code of Conduct are given to employees upon hiring, while seminars are conducted regularly to further expound on the subject.

-The Bank receives inquiries, requests, feedbacks and complaints from customers regarding its products and services.
-Various communication channels such as hotline, email, feedback forms, website, social media, etc. are made available to clients so they can easily contact the Bank regarding these concerns.
+Consumer Assistance Management is handled by the Service Quality Department.
+Digitization has opened pathways for Robinsons Bank to build relationships with its customers in order to serve them better.
+Obsessed with the customer at the heart of service, the Bank received inquiries, requests, feedback, and complaints from customers regarding its products and services through digital platforms.
+Various communication channels through the Customer Care Center (C3) such as the hotline, email feedback forms, website, social media, etc. are made available to clients so they can easily contact the Bank regarding these concerns.